axondeepseg/axondeepseg/docs/source/documentation.rst

 - **GitHub** (recommended): Best for most users on any OS.
 Handles environment setup automatically and verifies installation with tests.
 - **pip**: For users who already have a Python 3.11/3.12 environment configured.
-- **napari Plugin Manager**: For users who already have Napari installed.
+- **Napari Plugin Manager**: For users who already have Napari installed.

 Install Options
 ---------------